4 Years or 5 years with 48-week work placement (N220)

 You will face a variety of assessments, predominantly coursework, but also examinations.
 Assignments may take the form of essays, reports, presentations, poster presentations, training exercises, development journals or portfolios.
 Some assessments are individual, others will involve group work.

 During my placement one of my favourite departments was reception, and after graduating I was offered a permanent role.
 Both studying and work experience go hand-in-hand and this is how you get the most from your degree.

 Graduates of the course are pursuing careers throughout the international hospitality industry.
 Many are working for large international organisations, whilst a significant number have chosen to work more locally in the UK hotel industry.
 You can aspire to working in cruise ships, nightclubs, casinos, major hotel chains and restaurant groups.

 The optional 48-week work placement in 3rd year (Year 4 if you started in the Foundation Entry) ensures graduates have a good level of work experience once they graduate.
 Many students go on to work at their placement company once they leave UCLan.
 You can also choose to work abroad on an international placement and students regularly work for Disney in their placement year or in a number of international hotels chains across at least five continents.

 As in Tourism and Event programmes, there is an opportunity for participating in local, national and international field visits.

 The programme is delivered by a team of internationally renowned academics.
-Please take a look at our staff profiles: Professor Richard Sharpley, Dr Philip Stone, Carley Sutton, Dr Sean Gammon, Dr Dorota Ujma, David Jarratt, Jane Shaw, Rod Train, Angela MacKenzie, Deborah Slater
+Please take a look at our staff profiles: Professor Richard Sharpley, Dr Philip Stone, Carley Sutton, Dr Sean Gammon, Dr Dorota Ujma, David Jarratt, Jane Shaw, Angela MacKenzie, Deborah Slater